-One snowy Christmas Eve, his wife was taking their children to a
+One snowy Christmas Eve, his wife was taking their

 Christmas Eve service in the farm community in which they lived.
 She